-As a full-time world traveler, it helps to have the right tools in your belt.
+As a full-time traveler, it helps to have the right tools in your belt.
 Or know where to find them.
-Here are my favorite travel tips and tools that help me easily and safely travel the world.
+Here are my favorite travel tips and tools that help me easily, safely travel the world!

 Heads up, this post contains affiliate links to recommended websites.

 1. travel light

 Long term travelers are often big fans of minimalism because owning and traveling around with less stuff instantly makes your life easier.
 Minimize your stuff.
 Travel carry-on only.
 Add multi-functional pieces to your wardrobe.
 Don't waste time or money checking bags.
 Carry one multipurpose bag (like these cool ones from cabin zero or litegear) that's easy to wear on your back and easy to slide under any seat.
 You're free to wander, explore and walk as much as you want without having to worry about, drop off, lock up, or check bags.

 2. go green